Archaversine/HaskellStudy/README.md

 The following features plan to be added:

- - Fuzzy equivalence algorithm to avoid counting typos as incorrect.
  - More flexible syntax in the txt file to allow for multiple definitions per term.
  - An option to configure the number of iterations in reinforcement mode.
  - Ability to have multiple iterations of a `.txt` file (with config ability).